NicolaMGH/ChattyApp/README.md

 - Realtime messages between all clients.
 - Messages is saved locally on each clients state; no persistent messages on server.
 - Auto scroll on new message.
-- Ablity to send images
+- Ability to send images
 - Each user is assigned a unique color represented on the username.

 ### Final Product